Collection points are currently closed. Thank you for donating!

 add remove

 Once collected, all bags are checked by our volunteers (Sheroes) before being taken to the charities.
-We remove any prohibited items, but the bags remain fairly intact from how they were donated otherwise.
+We remove any prohibited items, but where possible bags stay as donated.
 Removed items are offered separately to registered charities if the items are safe for them to accept.

 Can I become a collection point?